lerthy/ECSProject/SETUP_GUIDE.md

 - [ ] S3 and DynamoDB backend created and configured
 - [ ] Terraform initialized and applied for all environments
-- [ ] All required variables and secrets filled in (ACM, GitHub, IAM, etc.)
+- [ ] All required variables and secrets filled in (GitHub, IAM, etc.)
 - [ ] CodePipeline and CodeBuild deployed and working
 - [ ] Application accessible via ALB and CloudFront
 - [ ] WAF rules active and tested